jedinym/sqc-text/main.typ

 // TODO: Ansible is an open-source automation tool primarily maintained by Red Hat.

 == MetaCentrum
+The _MetaCentrum_ virtual organization provides computing resources to all students and employees of academic institutions in the Czech Republic.
+Membership is free, with the requirement that members acknowledge _MetaCentrum_ in their publications.

+It offers many different platforms for computation across the Czech Republic, but crucially for this thesis, also offers a Kubernetes cluster @metacentrum-k8s via a _Rancher_ #footnote[https://www.rancher.com/] instance.

 == RabbitMQ <section-rabbitmq>
+_RabbitMQ_ is a messaging and streaming broker, that supports several standard messsaging protocols.
+It is used as a mediator between producers and consumers of messages.

+Publishers (producers) publish a message to an exchange #footnote[When the AMQP 0-9-1 protocol is used, other protocols may use other destinations.].
+The messesage is then routed to a queue.
+If the queue has any active consumers, the message is delivered to them.
+If no consumers are active, the message is cached on disk and delivered at next opportunity.

+#todo[Types of exchanges?]

 == MinIO <section-minio>